đŸ‡łđŸ‡± 🇬🇧

 When you no longer understand why things are going so strangely.

-Why do you feel completely drained by a relationship?
-Or are you always seen as the “difficult one”, while the other never acknowledges anything?
+Do you feel completely drained by a relationship?
+Are you always seen as the “difficult one”, while the other never acknowledges anything?

 All sorts of things can play a role in this, especially when situations are twisted into bizarre accusations.
 It is possible that narcissism is at play in the other person (at the bottom of the page there is more explanation about narcissism).